nithinphilips/tririga-manage-ps1/README.rst

 You will see one prompt for each change the the command is about to make.
 For example, with Workflow Agents, you may have several agents.
 You will be asked to confirm *Stop* on each of these agents.
+You can stop some and leave others running.

 ----